 A terrorist kidnaps a young girl with a tragic past after attacking the television studio where she works.

 The man intends to blow up the parliament precisely in a year, during which the girl must stay with him.

-In the meantime, the authorities try tracking him down and protecting the dictatorial regime that dominates British citizens’ lives.
+In the meantime, the authorities exasperated by the terrorist attack, try tracking him down and protecting the dictatorial regime that dominates British citizens’ lives.